vcc-LG/welsh-councillor-search/README.md

 # Introduction

 A few weeks ago I was asked on the [Cardiff Sustainibility Slack](https://suscardiffslack.herokuapp.com/) whether there was a central location on which to search for Welsh councillor information.
 I had a look around and found that while there were individual council pages which listed their councillors (e.g. [here](http://cardiff.moderngov.co.uk/mgMemberIndex.aspx?FN=ALPHA&VW=LIST&PIC=0)), there was no single location where I could search _all_ councillors by, say, party or ward.

+I first considered tackling the problem by writing page scrapers for the individual council sites, but with a total of 22 (I think) councils in Wales this felt like a very time consuming approach.
+Plus page scrapers are often fragile, with even small layout changes on the page causing erroneous or absent data.

+I then thought that the data could be crowdsourced into a giant Google Sheet: delegating a few wards to lots of people to populate the spreadsheet by hand.
+However, whenever there was an election or change in council membership the Sheet would need repopulating by hand which would require a level of commitment from its contributors which was probably unrealistic.

-I set about asking around if anyone had any information on whether there was a site I'd overlooked and, if not, if there was a specific reason why the data wasn't collated.
+So I set about asking around if anyone had any information on whether there was a site I'd overlooked and, if not, if there was a specific reason why the data wasn't collated.
 Presumably there was a database or Excel spreadsheet sitting somewhere just waiting to be opened up to the public.

 I tweeted the Welsh Assembly ([@AssemblyWales](https://twitter.com/AssemblyWales)) to ask if a central location existed and received this reply: